junxit/us-congress-bills-113/metadata.md

 - 2013-02-06 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H393)
 - 2013-02-06 — The previous question was ordered without objection. (consideration: CR H392)
 - 2013-02-06 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2013-02-07 — Received in the Senate and Read twice and referred to the Committee on the Budget.